Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Experimental Results

-The ground truth Pareto fronts for the 6 test problems were obtained from the JMetal framework \citep{5586354,jmetalcode}.

-We compare the efficacy of our algorithm with two state-of-the-art algorithms: CTAEA \citep{8413136} and PESA-TDM \citep{Stanojevic2020}.
+We numerically compare the efficacy of PESA-EPO Algorithm \ref{alg:pesa-epo} in PF approximation with PESA-CS and two state-of-the-art algorithms: CTAEA \citep{8413136}, and PESA-TDM \citep{Stanojevic2020}.
 CTAEA ({Constrained Two-Archive Evolutionary Algorithm}) is an evolutionary algorithm, whereas PESA-TDM ({Pattern Efficient Search Algorithm with Targeted Directional Model}) is a gradient-based algorithm.
-Empirically, CTAEA has been found to outperform several evolutionary algorithms for constrained MOO: C-MOEA/D, C-NSGA-III \citep{jain2013evolutionary}, C-MOEA/DD \citep{li2014evolutionary}, I-DBEA \citep{asafuddoula2014decomposition} and CMOEA \citep{woldesenbet2009constraint}; and the performance of PESA-TDM was found to be similar or better than NSGA-II \citep{996017} and four variants of MOEA/D \citep{zhang2007moea}: MOEA/DDE, MOEA/D-UD1, MOEA/D-AWA, and MOEA/D-UD2.
-For CTAEA, we used the python package pymoo \citep{pymoo}, and for PESA-TDM we used the source code provided by the authors \citep{Stanojevic2020}.
-Each algorithm is used to obtain the Pareto front approximation of the 6 problems mentioned above and the IGD values and time of execution are shown in Table \ref{tab:igd_time_comparison}.
+Empirically, CTAEA has been found to outperform C-MOEA/D, C-NSGA-III \citep{jain2013evolutionary}, C-MOEA/DD \citep{li2014evolutionary}, I-DBEA \citep{asafuddoula2014decomposition} and CMOEA \citep{woldesenbet2009constraint}; and the performance of PESA-TDM was found to be similar or better than NSGA-II \citep{996017}, MOEA/DDE \citep{4633340}, MOEA/D-AWA \citep{10.1162/EVCO_a_00109}, MOEA/D-UD1 and MOEA/D-UD2 \citep{7347861}.
+In PESA-CS, CS (by solving \eqref{eq:chebychev}) is used instead of TDM.